betofleitass/etl_python_pentaho/README.md

 7. Run the script to create the tables
 ` \i /sources/script_tables.sql`

+8. Create a new database for pentaho
+` create database trades_pentaho;`

+9. Change to the new database
+` \c trades_pentaho`

+10. Run the script to create the tables
+` \i /sources/script_tables.sql`

+11. To execute the ETL process, there are two options available.
+The first option is to run the Notebook etl.ipynb, which contains the code and instructions on how to run the ETL process.
+The second option is to import the Pentaho file and execute it.
 ## Contributing
 - Fork this repository;
 - Create a branch with your feature: `git checkout -b my-feature`;